rinja-rs/rinja/book/src/template_syntax.md

 ```

 One important thing to note is that contrary to the rest of the expressions,
-Rinja cannot know if a token given to a macro is a variable or something
+Askama cannot know if a token given to a macro is a variable or something
 else, so it will always default to generate it "as is".
 So if you have:

 ```rust